 Every student must demonstrate a knowledge of American history and institutions to graduate from a California State University.
-The requirement can be completed at Solano College by taking Political Science 1 or 5 and either History 17 or 18 or 28 or 29 or 37, or American Studies 1 or 2.
+The requirement can be completed at Solano College by taking POLSC 1, 1H or 5 and either HIST 17 or 17H or 18 or 28 or 29 or 37, or AMST 1 or 2.